Guidelines for Reviewers

 2. Transparent peer review

-With a commitment to openness and accountability, and to increase the level of transparency throughout our peer review process, AJO has implemented a transparent peer review process as an option for all manuscripts submitted from June 11, 2020.
-For more detailed information, please refer to: http://www.theajo.com/announcement/view/147.
+With a commitment to openness and accountability, and to increase the level of transparency throughout our peer review process, our editorial office has decided to fully implement the transparent peer review (TPR) process for all new submission from March 27, 2023.

 3. The role of reviewers